We all hear it repeatedly. Debt is bad! But, when it happens, many of us try to pretend it is not that bad. The truth is, we are lying to ourselves.

 Nope.
 Not everyone.
 There are many Americans who have no debt at all.
 Some do not even have a mortgage payment.
 Just like I tell my kids “If everyone was jumping off a bridge, would you jump too?”
 Of course not.
 You have more common sense than to do that, right?
 Why then, do you think that just because everyone has debt that it is OK for you to have it too.

 That was the way we thought about it.
 We thought it was normal to have debt.
-Turns out, we don’t want to be normal.
+It turns out; we don’t want to be normal.
 Maybe you should try it too.

 Read More: Creating a Plan to Get Out of Debt